nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/digital_encoder_examples/hiperface/example_board_readme.md

 SW[4] ON 12V
 ~~~~~~~~~~~~~~~~

+The Jumper settings:
+To make the example work, the below jumpers should be connected:
+Jumper setting:
+    J72:   pin2 <--> pin 1
+    J72:   pin4 <--> pin 3
+    J73:   pin2 <--> pin 1
 Prepare the Demo
 ===============
 1. Connect 12V~20V power supply and J-Link Debug Probe to the board, switch SW1(SYS_PWR) to power on the board.